nabarton/Flatiron_project/README.md

 ## Code

-This code is written in python standard format, with some javascript at the start.
+This code is written in python standard format, with some javascript at the start to remove scrollable windows.

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)